General Relativistic Calculations for White Dwarf Stars

-Comparing the critical densities given in the second and fourth columns of Table~2, we see, for $^4_2$He and $^{12}_{\ 6}$C white dwarf stars, that gravitational instability sets in before neutronization instability can set in.
-This implies that the critical mass for helium and carbon white dwarf stars is $1.397\,M_\odot$.
-For all the rest of the stars, threshold density for neutronization starts before the critical density for gravitational instability is reached.
-This implies the critical masses of $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, and $^{32}_{16}$S white dwarf stars must be lower than $1.397\,M_\odot$ and the critical mass of $^{56}_{26}$Fe white dwarf stars must be lower than $1.204\,M_\odot$.
-We compute the corresponding masses numerically from the TOV equations and identify them as the critical masses for stability aganist neutronization, which are shown in the last column of Table~2.
+Comparing the threshold densities given in the third and fifth columns of Table~3, we see, for $^4_2$He and $^{12}_{\ 6}$C white dwarf stars, that gravitational instability sets in before neutronization instability can set in.
+This implies that the critical mass for $^4_2$He and $^{12}_{\ 6}$C white dwarf stars are $1.4081M_\odot$ and $1.3916M_\odot$, respectively.
+For all the rest of the stars, threshold density $\rho_\beta$ for neutronization starts before the critical density $\rho_c^{\rm TOVS}$ for gravitational instability is reached.
+This implies that the critical masses of $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, and $^{32}_{16}$S and $^{56}_{26}$Fe white dwarf stars must be lower than their corresponding critical mass for gravitational instability.
+We compute the corresponding masses for neutronization thresholds numerically from the TOV equations (\ref{eq:five}) and (\ref{eq:six}) coupled with Salpeter EoS (\ref{eq:esalp}) and (\ref{eq:psalp}) and identify them as the critical masses $M_{\beta}^{\rm TOVS}$ for stability against neutronization which are shown in the seventh column of Table~3. -0.5cm